What is Educator Misconduct?

-The Department of Education also hosts a Web site, MyFloridaTeacher.com, where the public can search an online database to see if disciplinary action has been taken against a Florida educator's certificate.
+The Department of Education also hosts a website, MyFloridaTeacher.com, where the public can search an online database to see if disciplinary action has been taken against a Florida Educator Certificate.

 Who should I contact if I believe an educator has acted inappropriately?

 In cases where you believe the conduct may be criminal, it is appropriate to contact local law enforcement.
 If at any time you suspect that a child has been harmed or is threatened with harm by a licensed educator, you may contact the Florida Department of Children & Families (DCF) toll-free at 1-800-96-ABUSE.
-Further information about reporting abuse may be found on the DCF Web site at www.dcf.state.fl.us/abuse.
+Further information about reporting abuse may be found on the DCF website at https://www.myflfamilies.com/service-programs/abuse-hotline/.